ovainola/ovainola.github.com/_posts/2017-21-5-neural_networks_softmax.markdown

 ![png](/images/machine_learning_softmax/neural_networks_bck_2_0.png)

-We'll start to build our neural network from the scratch and we'll begin with "feed forward"...
+It's quite hard to fit a linear function to this data.
+We'll start our journey to neural network from the basics and we'll begin with "feed forward"...

 ## Feed forward

-As I studied more on neural networks, majority of the websites tended to start with brain analogy and the neurons inside the brain.
+As I've studied more on neural networks, majority of the websites tended to start with brain analogy: neurons inside the brain and how neurons are connected with each other.
 For me this approach proved to be super confusing, so I'm just gonna skip that and go with the mathematical analogies (and later I try to draw some circles...).
-Our goal remains the same: we're again just trying to fit our function to some given data and find the optimal multipliers.
+Nevertheless, our goal remains the same: we're just trying to fit our function to some given data by finding the optimal multipliers.

 Let's first start with the feed forward or forward pass.
 As the name suggests, we have something, and feed it forward.
-In this case we have a function, which produces a results $$y$$, which we again feed to another function.
-This implies that we have some $$x$$ number of functions, instead of one.
-In the previous [Logistic regression post](http://ovainola.github.io/jekyll/update/2017/02/17/machine_learning_logistic_regression.html) we used sigmoid function, but this function is only capable of presenting binary values: $$1$$ or $$0$$.
-This is quite undesirable, when there are more than two categories, which is why we'll use the rectified linear unit function.
-In short, [ReLU]( https://en.wikipedia.org/wiki/Rectifier_(neural_networks) ):
+In our case we have a function, which produces a results $$y$$, which we again feed to another function.
+Instead of one, we have some $$x$$ number of functions.
+In the [Logistic regression post](http://ovainola.github.io/jekyll/update/2017/02/17/machine_learning_logistic_regression.html) we used sigmoid function, but this function is only capable of presenting binary values: $$1$$ or $$0$$.
+This is quite undesirable, when there are more than two categories.
+There are couple of choices which we could use, but we'll go with the rectified linear unit function or in short, [ReLU]( https://en.wikipedia.org/wiki/Rectifier_(neural_networks) ):

 \begin{equation}
 f_{ReLU} = max(0, x)
 \end{equation}

-We're still going to use linear functions, which we will feed to the ReLU function:
+We're still going to use linear functions, which we will feed into the ReLU function:

 \begin{equation}
 f(x, \theta, b) = \theta^T x + b